Sibylle-R/it-support-homelab/README.md

 ## Project 1: Active Directory – Base Setup

 ### Objective
-Set up a basic Windows domain to understand how Active Directory is used in everyday IT support scenarios.
+Set up a small Windows domain to get a better feeling for how Active Directory is actually used.

 ### What I implemented
 - Created a Hyper-V virtual machine (DC01)
 - Installed Windows Server 2022
-- Configured an internal virtual network
+- Set up an internal Hyper-V network
-- Prepared the server to act as a Domain Controller

-### Notes from the setup
-During the initial setup I first used the default Hyper-V switch, but quickly noticed that it does not reflect a typical company setup.
-Switching to an internal network helped me better understand how clients and servers communicate in a domain environment.
+- Basic server preparation before installing Active Directory

 ### Relevance for IT Support
-Active Directory is central to most 1st level support tasks.
-User login issues, password resets and access problems all depend on a correctly configured domain controller.
+Active Directory plays a big role in daily IT support.
+Many common issues like login problems, password resets or missing access are directly related to the domain controller.

 ## What I learned so far
-- How important networking is for Active Directory
+- How important basic networking is for Active Directory
-- Why many support issues are related to user accounts and permissions
+- Why many support issues are actually user or permission related
-- How a Domain Controller fits into a simple company IT setup
+- How a Domain Controller fits into a small company IT setup

 ## Current Progress